 Single Data Item in Tree Topology.
-Several papers in the literature circumvent the hardness of the facility-location and k-median problems by assuming that the network has a tree topology [4, 19, 20, 27, 28].
-In particular, Tamir [27] and Vigneron et al. [28] design optimal dynamic programming polynomial algorithms for the k-median problem in undirected and directed trees respectively.
-In other works, Krishnan et al. [20] consider placement of k "transparent" caches, Kalpakis et al. [19] consider a cost model involving reads, writes, and storage, and Bhattacharya et al. [4] present a distributed algorithm for sensor networks to reduce the total power expended.
+Several papers in the literature circumvent the hardness of the facility-location and k-median problems by assuming that the network has a tree topology [4, ?, 18, 19, 26].
+In particular, Tamir [26] and Vigneron et al. [?] design optimal dynamic programming polynomial algorithms for the k-median problem in undirected and directed trees respectively.
+In other works, Krishnan et al. [19] consider placement of k "transparent" caches, Kalpakis et al. [18] consider a cost model involving reads, writes, and storage, and Bhattacharya et al. [4] present a distributed algorithm for sensor networks to reduce the total power expended.
 All of the above works consider only a single data time in a tree network topology.1

 Multiple Data Items.
 Hara [12] proposes three algorithms for cache placement of multiple data items in ad hoc networks.
-In the first approach, each node caches the items most frequently accessed by itself; the second approach eliminates replications among neighboring nodes introduced by the first approach; the third approach require one or more "central" nodes to gather neighborhood information and determine caching placements.
+In the first approach, each node caches the items most frequently accessed by itself; the second approach eliminates replications among neighboring nodes introduced by the first approach; the third approach requires creation of "stable" groups to gather neighborhood information and determine caching placements.
 The first two approaches are largely localized, and hence, would fare very badly when the percentage of client nodes in the network is low, or the access frequencies are uniform.
-For the third approach, it is hard to find stable nodes to act as "central nodes" in ad hoc networks because of frequent failures and movements.
+For the third approach, it is hard to find stable groups in ad hoc networks because of frequent failures and movements.
 All the above approaches assume the knowledge of access frequencies.
-In extensions of the above work, [13] and [14] generalize the above approaches for pushbased systems and updates respectively.
+In extensions of the above work, [11] and [13] generalize the above approaches for push-based systems and updates respectively.
 In other related works, Xu et al. [29] discuss placement of "transparent" caches in tree networks.

-Our work on cache placement problem is most closely related to the works by Yin and Cao [30] and Baev and Rajaraman [3].
-Yin and Cao [30] design and evaluate three simple distributed caching techniques, viz., CacheData which caches the passing-by data item, CachePath which caches the path to the nearest cache of the passing-by data item, and HybridCache which caches the data item if its size is small enough, else caches the path to the data.
+Our work on cache placement problem is most closely related to the works by Yin and Cao [31] and Baev and Rajaraman [3].
+Yin and Cao [31] design and evaluate three simple distributed caching techniques, viz., CacheData which caches the passing-by data item, CachePath which caches the path to the nearest cache of the passing-by data item, and HybridCache which caches the data item if its size is small enough, else caches the path to the data.
 They use LRU policy for cache replacement.
-To the best of our knowledge, [30] is the only work that presents a distributed cache placement algorithm in a multi-hop ad hoc network with memory constraint at each node.
-Thus, we use the algorithms in [30] as a comparison point for our study.
+To the best of our knowledge, [31] is the only work that presents a distributed cache placement algorithm in a multi-hop ad hoc network with memory constraint at each node.
+Thus, we use the algorithms in [31] as a comparison point for our study.

 Baev and Rajaraman [3] design a 20.5-approximation algorithm for the cache placement problem with uniform-size data items.
 For the non-uniform size data items, they show that there is no polynomial-time approximation unless $\mathbf{P} = \mathbf{NP}$.
 They circumvent the non-approximability by increasing the given node memory capacities by the size of the largest data item, and generalize their 20.5-approximation algorithm.
+However, their approach (as noted by themselves) is not amenable to an efficient distributed implementation.